Ivan-Alone/InstaStories-Saver/README.en.md

 All it's easy.
 You must download zip-archive of this repository and unpack it in any directory.
 Next you must install PHP:

-* Windows:
+* Windows 7-10:

 Download and install (if wasn't installed before) [VC2015 Redist](https://www.microsoft.com/en-US/download/details.aspx?id=48145).

+Download archive of [PHP 7.2.2](http://windows.php.net/downloads/releases/php-7.2.2-Win32-VC15-x86.zip), unpack it in any directory, next you must add PHP folder's address to **%Path%** (or you can unpack all files to **bin** folder of InstaStories' unpacked program), next you must download [php.ini](https://raw.githubusercontent.com/Ivan-Alone/imageres-storage/master/php.ini) and move it to folder with **php.exe** file

+* Windows XP:

+Download and install (if wasn't installed before) [VC2008 Redist](https://www.microsoft.com/en-US/download/details.aspx?id=29).

-Download archive of PHP (VC15 x86 Thread Safe): [http://windows.php.net/download#php-7.2](http://windows.php.net/download#php-7.2), unpack it in any directory, next you must add PHP folder's address to **Path** (or you can unpack all files to **bin** folder at unpacked repository folder), next you must download [php.ini](https://raw.githubusercontent.com/Ivan-Alone/imageres-storage/master/php.ini) and move it to folder with **php.exe** file
+Download archive of [PHP 5.4.45](http://windows.php.net/downloads/releases/archives/php-5.4.45-Win32-VC9-x86.zip), unpack it in any directory, next you must add PHP folder's address to **%Path%** (or you can unpack all files to **bin** folder of InstaStories' unpacked program), next you must download [php.ini](https://raw.githubusercontent.com/Ivan-Alone/imageres-storage/master/php.ini) and move it to folder with **php.exe** file

 * Linux Debian/Ubuntu:

 ```sudo apt install php php-curl php-gd```

 * Mac OS:

 You must activate **Command Line Tools** package!
 PHP is default installed to your system.
 In any other case (Saver can't working), execute this command in Terminal:

 ```curl -s https://php-osx.liip.ch/install.sh | bash -s 7.2```

 On \*NIX systems you must give permission for executing **InstaStories.sh**, for example:
 ```chmod +x InstaStories.sh```